Fix: CPU Overheating

 Fix 2: Troubleshoot Your Air Cooler

 But, wait.
 That does not mean you should immediately get out and buy yourself a new cooler.
-First, let’s try to do some troubleshooting.
+First, let’s try to do some elementary troubleshooting.

 Fix 2.1: Check If The Fan Is Working